-The doctor has placed your child in isolation because he has an infection, suspected or confirmed, that could spread to other patients in the hospital.
+The doctor has placed your child in isolation because of a suspected or confirmed infection , suspected or confirmed, that could spread to other patients in the hospital.
 Isolation is used to help prevent the spread of infection.
-The doctor can tell you the type of bacteria or virus your child has and how long he will need to be in isolation.
+The doctor can tell you the type of bacteria or virus your child has and how long isolation will be needed.

 For this type of isolation, your child will be placed in an inpatient or clinic isolation room that has a negative pressure air handling system.
 This means air blows into the room when the door is open.
 The entire time your child is in isolation a sign will be posted on the patient room or clinic room door that says “Special Airborne Precautions.”
 This tells people coming into the room what type of personal protective equipment (PPE) they need to wear before they enter and while they are in the patient’s room.

 The Infection Prevention and Control team will screen family members of a patient with suspected or confirmed tuberculosis for symptoms of this infection.

 Special airborned precautions

 - Patients should enter the hospital through the isolation entrance.